chaoge525/soafee_demo/documentation/contributing.rst

   distribution images should be accompanied by run-time integration tests to validate the functionality.**

-  Any additional run-time integration tests or test suites should be documented, and follow a similar design to the validation tests described in :ref:`Validation <manual/validation:Validation>`.
+  Any additional run-time integration tests or test suites must be documented, and follow a similar design to the validation tests described in :ref:`Validation <manual/validation:Validation>`.